EAVi/Ninja/Ninja/data/LEVELREADME.txt

 	TileX - 1 bit, second-rightmost bit, if true, the background will repeat on the x axis.
 	TileY - 1 bit, rightmost bit, y axis.

+**If you have multiple backgrounds the line closest to the top of the document will be at the top layer
 ------------------------------
 3) Blocks (5 arguments, 4 bytes)
-	Block Number - there are currently 9 blocks that have been textured, to see which block represents what number, look at the GFX/BlockSheet.png
+	Block Number - there are currently 27 blocks that have been textured, to see which block represents what number, look at the GFX/BlockSheet.png
 	Block X - This will be the X position of the block,